RegioneER/rer.portlet.advanced_static/README.rst

 --------------------
 In the portlet configuration there is a field that allows to choose a style class from a preset list.

-You can edit the list of styles in resource registry (@@portal_registry) entry: collective.tiles.advancedstatic.css_styles.
+You can edit the list of styles in resource registry (@@portal_registry) entry: rer.portlet.advanced_static.css_styles.

 Credits
 =======